|

 The “Internet Real Estate Agent” has many faces.
 The agent can be a grandmother from Amarillo, a real estate couple from California, an immigrant from Europe who settled here, a fourth generation Texan, a native New Mexican, a seasoned Carolina professional, a resort specialist in the Turks and Caicos Islands, a big thinker from New Brunswick or a Massachusetts contrarian-or hundreds of other iterations of the North American real estate agent-the profile is as diverse as the membership of NAR.
 You see, the Internet doesn’t care if you are old or young, black, white or “other;” married, single, gay or straight.
 It doesn’t care how many years you’ve paid dues or where you are located, either.
 The Internet doesn’t care how much money you invest in your Internet marketing or what supposed high tech plaything you adopt in your efforts.
 With over 80% of consumers doing their preliminary home and agent searching online from the comfort of their home or office, the Internet rewards those who listen to the success of those who succeed there.
 Internet real estate agents can be defined by these benchmarks:

--70% or more of their leads and sales come from their online efforts; -They average at least a home sale monthly from those efforts; -They average more than $100,000 a year in commissions from Internet real estate sales; -They realize that they will live or die as a real estate professional depending on how well they attract prospects online and then develop those prospects into buyers with their selling skills, their local knowledge and their personal high level of service.
+-They realize that they will live or die as a real estate professional depending on how well they attract prospects online and then develop those prospects into buyers with their selling skills, their local knowledge and their personal high level of service.

 All Internet real estate agents know these things:

-1. You must be able to be found online by people searching for homes in your neighborhood.
-That means you must either maintain your own website, or you must let someone manage a site built just for you that produces these leads, and that site must employ the best in REAL SEO to make it found on the first pages of the major search engines by Internet buyers.
-As more people find your site, more people visit it; your traffic goes up.
-2. Once people find your site, they must be incented to sign in.
-When they find your site, they are anonymous; you can’t call them back or answer their questions if you don’t know who they are.
-When 5-15% of visitors to your site sign in, you will receive enough leads to achieve consistent success.
 3. In order to consistently succeed, however, you have to hold up your end: you must call all inquiries immediately and you must respond to their emails as fast as you possibly can.
 No less a great institution of learning than the Massachusetts Institute of Technology (MIT) says that all leads degrade substantially over time-even if not responded to in one hour.
 Contrast that to NAR’s finding that 50% of all agents call leads back within 54 hours, but that 50% of all agents never call them back and you’ll have no trouble understanding why so many fail at Internet Marketing.

 It’s that simple, really.